 In 2016 Dr. Russo awarded a SFI Starting Investigator Research Grant (SIRG) to conduct her research on Glyco-functionalized hydrogels and biomaterials for tissue engineering applications.

 Since 2017 Dr Russo is Assistant Professor at University of Milano-Bicocca, Visiting Researcher at Cùram – Ireland and Adjunct Lecturer at National University of Ireland, Galway (NUIG) – Department of Chemistry.

-Dr. Laura Russo gained expertise on regenerative medicine and nanomedicine.
-In particular she worked on nano- and biomaterials functionalization using a wide range of materials (organic, inorganic, polymeric, natural and synthetic), and smart functionalized hydrogel for 3D cell cultures.
+Dr. Laura Russo gained expertise in regenerative medicine and nanomedicine.
+In particular, she worked on nano- and biomaterials functionalization using a wide range of materials (organic, inorganic, polymeric, natural and synthetic), and smart functionalized hydrogel for 3D cell cultures.
 Dr Russo has also expertise in manipulating complex biomolecules such as carbohydrates.
-Her research activity to date has allow to the design and set up of different chemoselective ligation strategies for the covalent immobilization of several carbohydrates and peptides of biological interest on nanomaterials for tissue engineering applications (bone and cartilage regeneration, cardiac regeneration, neuronal regeneration).
-Today, research interests of Dr. Russo are focused on 3D smart biomaterials for cell studies and on 3D printed biomaterials for biomedical applications.
+Her research activity to date has allowed to the design and set up of different chemoselective ligation strategies for the covalent immobilization of several carbohydrates and peptides of biological interest on nanomaterials for tissue engineering applications (bone and cartilage regeneration, cardiac regeneration, neuronal regeneration).
+Today, the research interests of Dr. Russo are focused on 3D smart biomaterials for cell studies and on 3D printed biomaterials for biomedical applications.

 Awards and Honours:

 - 2017 Award for innovation in research of the Italian Chemical Society - “Organic Chemistry in Life Science” Award.

 The research of Laura Russo gained a strong national and international recognition being reported by the media, including the Tg1 National Edition, in which she was personally interviewed, and numerous foreign newspapers.